Hypoxis hirsuta

 Hypoxis hirsuta yellow stargrass

 The six-pointed star-like flowers are very distinctive.
 Each flower is about ½ to 1 inch in diameter.
 The points of the flower are formed by 3 petals and 3 sepals that have the same color and shape.
 There is one central pistil.
 Although the open flower is bright yellow, the underside of the petals and sepals are greenish and hairy.
 These flowers produce no nectar but are visited by several small bee species for pollen.
 There is sometimes a mild floral scent.
-The flowers occur in loose clusters (umbels) at the top of a hairy stalk that is 3-8 inches long, slightly shorter than the leaves.
-The fruit is a capsule that splits open on one side to release several shiny, but bumpy black seeds.
+The flowers occur in loose clusters at the top of a hairy stalk that is 3-8 inches long, slightly shorter than the leaves.
+The fruit is a capsule that splits open usually on one side to release several shiny, but bumpy black seeds.

 Contributed by: Mark Welchley